ramlahIbrahim/GitHub_chronicles-SCA-Team2/CONTRIBUTING.md

-# 🌱 Contributing to Learning Tracker
+# 🌱 Contributing to GitHub Chronicles

 Thank you for your interest in contributing to this blog!
 We’re excited to grow this beginner-friendly space together and support each other’s learning journeys.